marcusmattson/CEF-Generators/README.md

 # CEF-Generators

-Two simple python scripts that can be modified to produce CEF log data.
+Two python scripts that can be modified to produce CEF log data.
 Output includes CEF-compliant headers and extensions, as well as addiional custom keys.